What Is Rogue Security Software: Complete 2024 Guide

 If You Get Infected

-1. Start your computer in Safe Mode
+1. Start your computer in Safe Mode.

-2. Open your premium-quality antivirus software
+2. Open your premium-quality antivirus software — I’m using Norton in this example.

-3. Run a manual scan
+3. Run a full scan of your system.

 OR

-1. Open your Task Manager/Activity Monitor
+1. Open your Task Manager/Activity Monitor.

-2. Search for a list of known rogue antivirus infections
+2. Search for a list of known rogue antivirus infections.

-3. Compare the list to the processes running
+3. Compare the list to the processes running.

-4. Once you’ve identified it, search for the app name and delete manually
+4. Once you’ve identified it, search for the app name and delete manually.

 Protect Yourself from Rogue Security Software Threats